Catapoolt/og-boost/README.md

     uint256 multiplier;
 }
 ```
-2. Retrieves the PancakeSwap V3 the fee earning events from the past 30 days.
+2. Retrieves the PancakeSwap V3 LP fee earning events from the past 30 days.
 We are interested in all the events that show that a user has earned `currency` in summed total above `amount`.
 These users are considered OG LPs.

 Event signature:
 ```